English

 Post-War Era (1950s–1980s)

-🔍In the late '70s, Enzo Albertini founded a committee to rediscover and restore Naples' subsoil.
-He organized guided walks through key sites of historical, anthropological, and archaeological significance beneath the city.
+🔍In the late '70s, Enzo Albertini founded a committee to rediscover and restore Naples' subsoil, hosting guided walks through key sites of anthropological and archaeological significance beneath the city.

 🎀✂️In the late '80s, the site known as Napoli Sotterranea was officially opened, offering regular excursions underground.